 The study will be conducted during spring and summer 2021 by the Worcester Historical Commission, assisted by staff from the Planning & Regulatory Services Division.
 The study will include following steps.

-A public hearing will be held on the proposal on September 29, 2022 at 6:30 p.m. in Room 210 of 61 Sever Street, Worcester, MA, or via WebEx using the following link: Virtual Meeting, or calling 415-655-0001 (access code 160 808 1191).
+A public hearing was held on the proposal on September 29, 2022 at 6:30 p.m. in Room 210 of 61 Sever Street, Worcester, MA.

 Local Historic Districts are established to protect historic buildings and structures from demolition or inappropriate alterations.
 In a Local Historic District, most changes to exterior architectural features, including additions, changes in materials, other alterations or demolitions, are reviewed by the City's Historic Commission.